How to Enable or Disable Regedit in Windows 11

 - Double-click it and set the value to 2 to disable, or 0 to enable.

-Why?
-It is the fastest way to toggle access.
+Why use this method?
+This is the quickest way to toggle access.
 What happens?
 The command instantly updates the registry database.

 Requires admin privileges.